exdx/LDelay/README.md

 # LDelay
 A decentralized application running on Ethereum which enables users to purchase parametric microinsurance covering L train delays.
 LDelay utilizes a live oracle feed which queries data directly from the MTA to establish whether your train was delayed and if you are eligible for a payout.

+Context for folks outside NYC: The L is a subway line in NYC that connects Lower Manhattan to Brooklyn.
+The neighborhoods it passes through in Brooklyn are Williamsburg and Bushwick (considered very trendy areas).
+In fact, ConsenSys offices are off the L line in Bushwick.
+The MTA is the name of the agency responsible for adminstering subway train service in NYC.
+[See the wiki article](https://en.wikipedia.org/wiki/L_(New_York_City_Subway_service)) for more details.

 ## What's LDelay about?
 We all hate the feeling when our train is delayed right when we need to make an important trip - what if there were a way to buy a small amount of insurance to cover such an event?
 In the case of a delay you would get a payout above the small amount you paid for it.
 It would make the whole commute process a little more pleasant.
 The only way to provide such a service, cutting through all the red tape and bureacracy of established insurance channels, is through a public blockchain with rich smart contract capabilities.